TheDarkMist/NIS2-survival-kit/_prompts/onboarding.md

 *   **Never change the folder structure or the names of core files.**
 *   Always use the naming and formatting conventions defined in the prompts.
-*   After creating or updating a document, always remind me that the next step is to update the master index `/00_context/index.md`.
+*   After creating or updating a document, always remind me that the next step is to update the master index (`/00_context/index.md`) using the prompt at `_prompts/update_index.md`.

+### 6. Mode (Template vs Real)

+Before any task, read `@00_context/config.yaml` and set your mode accordingly.

+- If `mode = "template"`:
+  - Use placeholder data and generic examples as needed.
+  - You may refactor prompts and structure to improve the template.
+  - Be proactive in cleaning scaffolding and unused files.

+- If `mode = "real"`:
+  - Do not invent data.
+Always use `@00_context/company_profile.yaml` as the source of truth.
+  - Ask me to fill any missing fields before proceeding.
+  - Be conservative with deletions or destructive edits; request confirmation first.
+  - Keep documents production-ready; no placeholders.

+Override rule: if I explicitly say `MODE=template` or `MODE=real` in the chat, that overrides the file setting for the current session.

 Please confirm you have understood this briefing.
 From now on, every request I make should be interpreted within this context.